4 Types of Ransomware

-By |Published On: July 31st, 2022|9 min read|Categories: Ransomware|
+By |Published On: August 8th, 2024|11 min read|Categories: Ransomware|

 But not every incident is the same for every company.
 There are several types of ransomware variants to be aware of, some of which may be far more dangerous than others.
 Therefore, knowing what type of incident you’re dealing with is an essential first step in formulating a response plan, and especially when it comes to establishing whether or not vital business or personal data has been compromised.

-Here are four common types of threats you need to be familiar with to successfully prevent ransomware attacks from impacting your business.
+Here are four common types of ransomware threats you need to be familiar with to successfully prevent ransomware attacks from impacting your business.

 1. Crypto Ransomware

 Such ransomware may infect all files on a device or seek out certain file types.
-Some variants can even look beyond the devices themselves to infect shared or networked drives or even cloud storage, potentially spreading the issues to all parts of a business.
+Some variants can look beyond the devices themselves to infect shared or networked drives or even cloud storage, potentially spreading the issues to all parts of a business.
 They do, however, typically leave the device usable.

 This type of attack is becoming less prevalent as businesses become more aware of the threat of ransomware and boost their defenses.
 Having comprehensive, regularly-updated off-site backups or even continuous data protection tools, for instance, can be an effective way of mitigating the damage caused by this type of ransomware.
 However, hackers who do continue to use these tools have started countering these efforts by adding timed delays to their malware in order to infect backups as well.